-While local government is viewed as a political and administrative institution having appropriate governance structures for running the affairs of people at the grassroots, it is important to note that not all political structures for the provision of governmental services at the grassroots level can local be regarded government.
-Local as governments must have the political status and power to govern within a given area.
-A local government must be a legal entity distinct from the states and federal governments and administered by law and enjoy relative autonomy to perform an array of functions, as well as plan, formulate8 and execute its policies and programmes.
+While local government is viewed as a political and administrative institution having appropriate governance structures for running the affairs of people at the grassroots, it is important to note that not all political structures for the provision of governmental services at the grassroots level can be regarded as local government.
+Local governments must have the political status and power to govern within a given area.
+A local government must be a legal entity distinct from the States and federal governments and administered by law and enjoy relativeautonomy to perform an array of functions, as well as plan, formulate8 and execute its policies and programmes.